rubyreferences/rubyref/jekyll/developing/documenting.md

 # Documenting Ruby Code

-Ruby Standard Library includes [RDoc](https://ruby.github.io/rdoc/) tool for generating code documentation from comments.
+Ruby Standard Library includes <a href='https://ruby.github.io/rdoc/' class='remote' target='_blank'>RDoc</a> tool for generating code documentation from comments.
 Here is an example of RDoc documentation format, taken from its README:

 ```ruby